kunukn/react-collapse/README.md

 #### `className`: PropType.string

 You can specify a className with your desired style and animation.
 By default `collapse-css-transition` will be added to the component.

-#### `classNameAppend`: PropType.string

-You can specify a className to appended.
-Best used if className property is not to be used.

 #### `transition`: PropType.string